• Skip to primary navigation

 Ginger Garlic Paste is an essential ingredient made in Indian homes which comes handy for making lot of curries & dishes.
 Ginger Garlic Paste has medicinal value with ginger's digestion properties & garlic's antioxidant properties.
 How to make Ginger Garlic Paste at home is explained here with step by step pictures and video.

-ginger garlic paste recipe
+ginger garlic paste stored in a glass jar

 About Ginger Garlic Paste

+Ginger Garlic Paste is a must in most non veg dishes to remove the raw flavor of meat.
 I have shared this recipe which I have been making for years.
-I always make a small batch which will last me for 7 days or maximun 10 days.
+I always make a small batch which will last me for few weeks.

 Ginger Garlic Paste Ingredients